-The time taken in drawing up, consulting on and implementing the codes is unacceptable, leaves victims and vulnerable users open to significant harm, and undermines the repeated assurances from Ofcom that it understands the material impact of the concerns that have been expressed to them.
-The failure of DSIT to amend the Act in the meantime - such that the barriers Ofcom repeatedly refers to are removed and those future codes could be more robust - is a further, regrettable missed opportunity.
+The time for drawing up, consulting on and implementing the codes is unacceptable, leaves victims and vulnerable users open to significant harm, and undermines the repeated assurances from Ofcom that it understands the material impact of the concerns that have been expressed to them.
+The failure of DSIT to take pre-emptive action and amend the Act in the meantime - such that the barriers Ofcom repeatedly refers to are removed and those future codes could be more robust - is a further, regrettable missed opportunity.